| | | | |

 Salami: Salami makes a great substitution for pepperoni.

-Mushrooms: Marinated mushrooms would make a great addition too or substitute for artichoke hearts.
+Mushrooms: Marinated mushrooms would make a great addition too or substitute for artichoke hearts in your antipasto pasta salad.

 Storage Tips